DawievLill/DataScience-871/README.md

 # Data Science for Economics and Finance

 Additional notes for the Data Science 871 module.
 We will be using R as our primary language for this course.
-However, I would like to introduce you to the Python programming language.
-This is a another language that is often used in industry.
-Finally, some of you might be interested in learning more about Julia, I have provided resources below that will help you to get started.
+However, I would like to introduce you to the Julia programming language.
 Julia is used more in scientific computing, but recently there has been a shift toward using Julia for application in Data Science.
 This will definitely be a language to keep an eye out for in the future.

 ## Course outline